microsoft/azure-dev-day/app-service/README.md

 ![URL](media/app-service-url.png)

-You should see a web page similar to the image below, this is only a stub page and we’ll be deploying a **Todo** MVC application in our next.
+You should see a web page similar to the image below, this is only a stub page and we’ll be deploying a **Todo** MVC application next.

 ![Stub page](media/stub-page.png)